There are now 2 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period Beijing Foreign Studies University (BFSU) Face to face
+Availability Location Mode Not available in 2023 Beijing Foreign Studies University (BFSU) Face to face

 - Details for undergraduate courses

 Students are able to (1) demonstrate an understanding of Chinese culture directly by studying at BFSU; (2) critically situate modern and contemporary Chinese literature; (3) critically reflect on the challenges and opportunities of cross-cultural engagement; (4) communicate effectively in cross-cultural environments; and (5) work effectively in groups to deal with complicated cultural questions.